Is Durban Safe? 6 Areas to Avoid in This South African City

 5. Tembe Elephant Park

-Tembe Elephant Park is a Big 5 reserve, but it’s really the elephants that steal the show here.
-Tembe was established in 1983 to protect what was then the last free-ranging population of elephants in South Africa.
+Tembe Elephant Park is a Big Five reserve, but the elephants steal the show.
+Tembe was established in 1983 to protect the last free-ranging elephant population in South Africa.

-The remaining herd consisted of 150 individuals, many of which carried huge tusks.
-The gene has obviously survived, as Tembe is still known for its massive tuskers.
+The remaining herd comprised 150 individuals, many of which carried huge tusks.
+The gene has survived, as Tembe is still known for its massive tuskers.

 Safest Areas in Durban